waynchi/DopamineAPI_Android-Client/README.md

   SeverHeardYou();
 }
 ```
-During initialization, the client creates the object `Dopamine.DEVELOPERTEST` and gives it the method `.reinforce()`.
-The client also tells the server what reinforcement fucntions were paired to the `DEVELOPERTEST` action, so it knows what responses are valid.
+During initialization, the client creates the object `Dopamine.DevTest` and gives it the method `.reinforce()`.
+The client also tells the server what reinforcement fucntions were paired to the `DevTest` action, so it knows what responses are valid.
 <br><br>
 ##3.4) Run your app